-The YPFP Fellowship Program is run by an elite staff of young professionals, and is composed of the Fellowship Leadership and Fellowship Editorial Staff.
+The Fellowship Program is a primary component of YPFP's Thought Leadership Department.
+The Program is run by an elite staff of young professionals, and is composed of a Leadership Council and Editorial Staff.

 Kevin Ivey is a Senior Fellowship Editor at Young Professionals in Foreign Policy.
 Kevin currently works in production for an internationally-focused TV channel.
 He previously worked as an editor with Tunisia Live.
 Kevin earned his MA in International Affairs from George Washington University, with a focus on transnational security policy and sub-state groups.

 Valerie Bilgri is a Fellowship Editor at Young Professionals in Foreign Policy (YPFP).
 Valerie currently works for the US Department of State, covering digital economy and data privacy issues with the European Union.
 She holds an MA in International Affairs from the Elliott School of International Affairs at the George Washington University, and a BA from Syracuse University.
 When not wrangling government bureaucracy, Valerie is an avid traveler, cook, and oenophile, sharing her adventures at @sipnslurp.

 Peter Boal is a Fellowship Editor at Young Professionals in Foreign Policy (YPFP).
 He has previously worked for Migrate Middle East North Africa, a Jordan-based firm that focuses on lowering barriers to entry in emerging markets.
 Prior to that, he worked for the Middle East Institute, a Washington, DC-based think tank.
 Peter received a BA in Political Science from Haverford College.